gabe565/byte-utils/README.md

 ### Usage

-Accepts one or more parameters and parses or formats the value dynamically:
+Run the command with one or more byte size parameters.

 1. Raw size
     ```shell